 Safety: stay alert without stressing

-Public transport is generally safe, but we use a few simple rules that work in most cities.
+Public transport is generally safe, but we use a few simple rules that work in most cities and help us feel more relaxed.

-- Avoid empty carriages late at night.
-We choose a busier carriage, often closer to the driver or conductor area.
+- Avoid empty carriages late at night; choose a busier carriage, often closer to the driver or conductor area.

 - Keep valuables low‑key.
 We don’t flash jewellery, and we keep phones secure in crowds.

-- Watch the doors.
-Crowded doors are where quick snatches can happen.
+- Watch the doors, as crowded doors are where quick snatches can happen.

-- Know our stop.
-We track progress on the app so we’re not distracted right before we exit.
+- Know our stop by tracking progress on the app so we’re not distracted right before we exit.

 Backup plans for late nights and service changes

-- Screenshot our hotel address (and keep it in notes).
+- Screenshot our hotel address (and keep it in notes, not just in an app).

-- Save a local taxi number or ride-share option.
+- Save a local taxi number or ride‑share option in advance.

-- Check last train/bus times before going out.
+- Check last train/bus times before going out for the evening.

 - Know at least one “safe return” option (night bus line, main station route, or pre‑booked transfer).